k8-mb/k8-mb.github.io/timeline.md

 work.
 That should be regulated by an agreement that should be signed by the owners.
 According to the agreement, if not all the owner sign the agreement a new meeting is needed, and it will take place before the end of January 2018.
-We vote favorevably to the proposal (after they proved in so many ways how they bring on their duties...), but we do not sign the contract, because it still references the meeting of 14.07.2017 and because the amount indicated is far too small.
+We vote favorably to the proposal (after they proved in so many ways how they bring on their duties...), but we do not sign the contract, because it still references the meeting of 14.07.2017 and because the amount indicated is far too small.
 Also,